nmshd/documentation/_includes/use-cases/use-case-consumption-reject-incoming-request.md

-Attempts to reject an incomming request by it's Id.
+Attempts to reject an incoming request by it's Id.

 The items array indicate the decision made for each individual request item in the request.